-For debt instruments at FVOCI, interest income, foreign exchange revaluation and impairment losses or reversals are recognized in the parent company statement of comprehensive income and computed in the same manner as for financial assets measured at amortized cost.
+For debt instruments at fair value through OCI, interest income, foreign exchange revaluation and impairment losses or reversals are recognized in the consolidated statement of comprehensive income and computed in the same manner as for financial assets measured at amortized cost.
 The remaining fair value changes are recognized in OCI.
 Upon derecognition, the cumulative fair value change recognized in OCI is recycled to profit or loss.

-The Parent Company does not have debt instruments at FVOCI.
+The Group does not have debt instruments at fair value through OCI.

-Financial assets at FVOCI (equity instruments)
+Financial assets at fair value through OCI (equity instruments)

-Upon initial recognition, the Parent Company can elect to classify irrevocably its equity investments as equity instruments designated at FVOCI when they meet the definition of equity under PAS 32, Financial Instruments: Presentation and are not held for trading.
+Upon initial recognition, the Group can elect to classify irrevocably its equity investments as equity instruments designated at fair value through OCI when they meet the definition of equity under PAS 32, Financial Instruments: Presentation and are not held for trading.
 The classification is determined on an instrument-by-instrument basis.

 Gains and losses on these financial assets are never recycled to profit or loss.
-Dividends are recognized as other income in the parent company statement of comprehensive income when the right of payment has been established, except when the Parent Company benefits from such proceeds as a recovery of part of the cost of the financial asset, in which case, such gains are recorded in OCI.
+Dividends are recognized as other income in the consolidated statement of comprehensive income when the right of payment has been established, except when the Group benefits from such proceeds as a recovery of part of the cost of the financial asset, in which case, such gains are recorded in OCI.
 Equity instruments designated at fair value through OCI are not subject to impairment assessment.

-The Parent Company's financial assets at FVOCI includes investments in quoted and unquoted equity instruments (see Note 9).
+The Group's financial assets at fair value through OCI includes investments in quoted and unquoted equity instruments (see Note 9).

-Dividends earned on holding these equity instruments are recognized in the parent company statement of comprehensive income when the Parent Company's right to receive the dividends is established in accordance with PFRS 15, unless the dividends clearly represent recovery of a part of the cost of the investment.
+Dividends earned on holding these equity instruments are recognized in the consolidated statement of comprehensive income when the Group's right to receive the dividends is established in accordance with PFRS 15, unless the dividends clearly represent recovery of a part of the cost of the investment.